Tshechan/MSDS696_X70_Data-Science-Practicum-II/README.md

 **7. Limitation and Future Considerations**

-Gather more historical data to help make stronger predictions and forecasts further into the future.
+Gathering more historical data could help make stronger predictions and forecasts further into the future.
-Include exogenous variables from census data to add complexity to the univariate model.
-Implement a Facebook Prophet model for comparision and model evaluation.
+Furthermore, including exogenous variables from census data to add complexity to the univariate model will be insightful.
+Can implement a Facebook Prophet model for comparision and model evaluation.
-Use incoming data to evaluate our model's forecasting performance.
+Additionally, use incoming data to evaluate our model's forecasting performance.

 **Data sources:**